multiversx/mx-sdk-rs/elrond-codec/README.md

 Largely inspired by the Parity SCALE codec, but a completely different format and implementation.

+For more info about the serialization format, see [https://docs.elrond.com/developers/developer-reference/elrond-serialization-format/].

 # no-std

 Being designed for elrond-wasm smart contracts, it needs to be able to run in a no-std environment.